-The MBA degree program seeks to develop in each student a broad understanding of how the elements and processes of business organizations relate to one another and to the external environment.
-Degree requirements are designed to develop proficiency and confidence in all of the functional areas of business.

-In addition to providing the technical skills required for an executive-level business position, the degree also emphasizes ethical considerations of doing business.
-Two concentration areas are offered through the Virtual University, General and International Business.
+The Master of Business Administration (MBA) is designed for the professional and is aimed at developing in each student a broad understanding of how the elements and processes of business organizations relate to one another and to the external environment.
+The MBA will develop proficiency and confidence in all of the functional areas of business.
+In addition to providing the technical skills required for an executive-level business position, this degree also emphasizes ethical considerations of doing business.
 The programs are supported by experienced faculty with expertise in all functional areas of business.